parrnicholasj/Responsive-Portfolio/README.md

 # Basic-Portfolio

-Basic portfolio site used to practice HTML and CSS
+Basic portfolio site used to practice media queries

 ##Technologies Used
 HTML